rmsk2/F256_Mandelbrot/README.md

 # F256 Mandelbrot
-A program for the Foenix 256 Rev B that visualizes the [mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) and makes use of the F256 integer coprocessor.
+A program for the Foenix 256 Rev B that visualizes the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) and makes use of the F256 integer coprocessor.
 Use `make publish` to build the software and copy all the files needed to the `dist` directory.
 Copy the contents of the `dist` directory to a compatible SD card and plug it into either the SD card slot of the F256 or an SD2IEC like device.
 In Basic change to the relevant device (`drive 0` for the built in